 UK-ICN Research Themes:

-UK-ICN activities will be led by our multidisciplinary partnership of the following co-directors spanning five distinct themes:
+UK-ICN activities are led by our multidisciplinary partnership of the following co-directors spanning five distinct themes:

 - One Health and Zoonoses – Professor James Wood, University of Cambridge